Synchromysticism

 The magickian on the other hand has to believe in the tricks he is trying to pull over himself when it comes to his life and his ultimate escape from the living.

-Holding a magic show in a casino has to be somewhat of a gamble if you are a magician, but it seems to have payed off for Cosentino and makes for a good metaphor about life.
+Holding a magic show in a casino has to be somewhat of a gamble if you are a magician, but it seems to have paid off for Cosentino and makes for a good metaphor about life.

 My eldest son won $450 dollars at roulette, my youngest won $25 and I didn't bet.